Skip to main content

 The audit doesn't announce itself.
 Your evidence layer should be ready when it arrives.

-ImmutableLog is purpose-built for regulated industries where audit evidence is mandatory.
+ImmutableLog is built for organizations where verifiable evidence is not optional.

 BACEN 4.893